OPEN UP NUMEROUS JOB OPPORTUNITIES ACROSS AUSTRALIA WITH A HIGH RISK WORK LICENCE (HRWL)

 Obtaining a High-risk work licence (HRWL) can open up numerous job opportunities for you across Australia.

 A High Risk Work Licence is a nationally recognised licence that allows individuals to conduct work, which is deemed “high risk”.
 What is considered high risk work?
 Anything that includes rigging, scaffolding, working with cranes, forklifts and EWP’s.
 As an RTO, SMS Training Institute has a proven record of accomplishment.
-For the best high risk training in Perth, contact us
+For the best high risk training courses in Perth, contact us

 As a Registered Training Organisation SMS Training Institute, with its proven record of accomplishment, specialises in a number of High Risk Licence courses including;